lpaul27/ComputationalBioPhysics/Notebook.md

 **6-24-2025**

 Debugging of cell death and dynamic RGB changes in cells.
-Issue was in
-simpple changes in RadGrowth file in the access of which cells were able to change the
-RGB values due to a faulty if/else statement.
+Issue was in simple changes in RadGrowth file in the access of which cells were able to change the RGB values due to a faulty if/else statement.
-Next implementation is going to be debugging further and more rigorous tets in death/RGB pressure
-as well as optimizing for computational efficiency in various files and
-working to impliment better mitosis dynamics.
+Next implementation is going to be debugging further and more rigorous tets in death/RGB pressure as well as optimizing for computational efficiency in various files and working to impliment better mitosis dynamics.